 This course is a co-requisite for Foundations I: History and Introduction to ECE and Lifespan Development.
 A COMPASS test score with a 97 or higher in Writing or an ACT score of 30 or higher in English could be substituted for Writing and Rhetoric I. Students must achieve a B- or better to enroll in further Early Childhood Education classes.

-Upper level classes in the major will require faculty permission.
+These classes are pre-requisites for upper level classes in the major which require faculty permission.